DIM SUM COLLECTIVE

 Empowering AAPI women and amplifying their voices.

 Dim Sum Collective is a project about the female Asian American experience.
 The “Collective” means that this is a project made through group effort.
 I am the designer but nothing could be done without the ideas and voices of the women I talked with.
-And “Dim Sum” is a Chinese afternoon tea/ brunch is commonly had with friends and family.
+And “Dim Sum” is a Chinese afternoon tea/ brunch that is commonly had with friends and family.

-If we go in a large group, we sit around a spinning table filled with foods and tea that we share.
+If we go in a large group, we sit around a spinning table filled with food and tea that we share.
 And just like how we eat, drink, and talk around this table, this is what my project represents.
 I want to create a safe space for women to have meaningful conversations with each other and in turn, start a community of empowered AAPI women.

 Asian hate crimes have been rising rapidly since the start of the pandemic.
 When the 2021 Atlanta spa shooting which killed six Asian women happened, it came out that the motivation behind the attack was a sex addiction and ironically the police statement came out denying any racial motivations and even excused the perpetrator’s actions as simply a bad day.
 This was a wake-up call for how little western society has progressed in the way they view Asian women.
 The umbrella term AAPI (Asian American Pacific Islanders) often ignores the unique forms of hyper-sexualization, fetishization, and othering that Asian women face.
 The issues surrounding Asian women are intersectional.
 AAPI women’s gender, race, and social class are inextricably tied to how they have been oppressed in the past and even now.